 How It's Cooked

-Winter melons absorb the flavors of the ingredients it is cooked with.
+Winter melon absorbs the flavors of the ingredients it is cooked with.
 A famous Chinese dish is winter melon soup, where slices of the melon are simmered in a broth with Chinese dried mushrooms, ham, and seasonings.
 In a popular banquet version of the dish, winter melon serves as a cooking vessel, main ingredient, and the serving dish.
 The soup is steamed inside a whole winter melon and served that way at the table.

 Where to Find It

 Winter melon can be found in most Asian supermarkets.
-Whole winter melon may be available while in season, but it is easier to find cut pieces.
+Whole winter melon might be available while in season, but it is easier to find cut pieces.
 The melon slices will last for a couple of days if placed in a plastic bag in the crisper section of the refrigerator.

 Significance in Chinese Culture

 Winter melon is used in Chinese medicine as an herbal treatment for mild urinary tract problems.
-It is high in Vitamin B and in dietary fiber.
+It is high in vitamin B and in dietary fiber.